Looking To Start A Blog? How To Start Blogging For Free Today!

 There are several different blog sites that will allow you to start, such as Blog.com, Blogger.com, and WordPress.
 Each of these sites will set up free web pages for you with user friendly software.
 On most of these sites you can add advertising or affiliate marketing (explained below) to help make you money.
 You can also begin with pages such as this one at Hubpages.com or a "Lens" at Squidoo.
 Hubpages is excellent at providing revenue for a small amount of writing and also can help you drive traffic to your other blogs or websites.

 Some Bloggers go straight for the gold: they buy a .com name and purchase web hosting through GoDaddy or some other web hosting service.
 This may be a good move at some point, but I think it best to begin at a site such as Blogger or WordPress due to no cost and easy software that is included.
 If you begin a site and start making money and drawing thousands of visitors right away, you can always get a .com name and have your traffic redirected from your original site.
 An easy intermediate step is to buy the .com name and forward traffic from it to your free blog.
-That way you can wait to pay for hosting until your ad revenue can accomodate the extra cost.
+That way you can wait to pay for hosting until your ad revenue can accommodate the extra cost.

 Start Blogging: What Can I Blog About?